-- a) The respondent being found not responsible and the complainant and respondent returning to normal rights and privileges; or - b) The respondent being found responsible and formal action plans being imposed.
-Emergency action will terminate and formal action plan(s) will commence immediately upon the announcement of the result of the student conduct process.
+- a) The respondent being found not responsible and the complainant and respondent returning to normal rights and privileges; or - b) The respondent being found responsible and formal sanctions being imposed.

 Filing a Complaint with the Office of Civil Rights

 Anyone who believes that Edgewood College has discriminated against them on the basis of race, color, national origin, sex, disability or age, may file a report with the Office of Civil Rights.